 - If you are having problems with roots infiltrating your sewer lateral, use one of the commercially available rooticides available at most home improvement stores.

 - If you have a property cleanout, flush your lateral through the cleanout using a high pressure hose at least once a year.

 - Be sure to use a licensed plumber when having your sewer lateral televised or repaired.

 - Sewer Construction and Development - Information about permits and fees, design guidelines and standards, approved materials list and more.

-- GIS Information (Maps and Records) - The Public Utilities Department has records showing when your sewer line was installed and can provide a map showing where your sewer lateral connects to the City's sewer main.
-You can contact the Public Utilities Geographic Information Systems (GIS) Section at 619-527-7482.
+- GIS Information (Maps and Records) - The City's Development Services Department has records showing when your water line was installed and can provide a map showing where your sewer lateral connects to the City's sewer main.
+You can schedule an appointment to review the records by calling 619-446-5300.
 However, the City does not have diagrams or other information regarding where sewer lines are located on your property.
 For that information, you may want to contact a licensed plumber.

 - Service Line Warranties (preferred service line warranty partner of the City of San Diego)